2020/21 UEFA Nations League: all you need to know

 The second edition of UEFA's newest national-team competition.
 Portugal clinched the first title on home turf in 2019, the culmination of a tournament that drew praise from across the continent.
-The 2020/21 edition will look to build on that success, with a couple of tweaks this time around.
+The 2020/21 edition is looking to build on that success, with a couple of tweaks this time around.

-Though the football starts in September 2020, the draw took place on Tuesday 3 March in Amsterdam.
-The League Phase is played out in September, October and November 2020, with the finals in 2021 and relegation play-offs in March 2022 (more on those below).
+Though the football started on 3 September 2020, the draw took place on Tuesday 3 March in Amsterdam.
+The League Phase finished in November 2020, with the finals and relegation play-outs to follow.

-The 55 associations were split into four Leagues according to their position in the UEFA National Team Coefficient Rankings (1–16 in League A, 17–32 in League B, 33-48 in League C, 49–55 in League D).
-Within each League, teams were subdivided into two pots (League D) or four (for Leagues A, B and C), again according to the rankings.
+The 55 associations were split into four Leagues (1–16 in League A, 17–32 in League B, 33-48 in League C, 49–55 in League D) according to their position in the 2020/21 UEFA Nations League Access List, which was based on the final rankings of teams in the 2018/19 UEFA Nations League after taking into account promotion and relegation.
+Within each League, teams were subdivided into two pots (League D) or four (for Leagues A, B and C), again according to the access list.
 The pots can be found here.